Batman (military): United Kingdom

 The official term used by the British Army in the First World War was "soldier-servant".
 Every officer was assigned a servant, usually chosen by the officer from among his men.
+J. R. R. Tolkien's observations while in military service during World War I of the relationship between a batman and his officer informed how he wrote the relationship between the characters Samwise Gamgee and Frodo Baggins (introduced in The Fellowship of the Ring in 1954).

 The term batman replaced this in the inter-war years.
 Batmen were among the casualties of the Great Depression, and by the Second World War only senior officers of the army and Royal Air Force were officially assigned batmen, with junior officers usually sharing the services of one batman among several officers.
+However, for infantry officers at the platoon and company levels, many of the batman's operational duties were still carried out by a designated runner taken from elsewhere in the formation, though without the prestige and privileges that the role previously held.
 Batwomen also served in the women's services.

 Batman was usually seen as a desirable position.
 The soldier was exempted from more onerous duties and often got better rations and other favours from his officer.
 Senior officers' batmen usually received fast promotion to lance-corporal, with many becoming corporals and even sergeants.
 The position was generally phased out after the war.
-Officers of the Household Division however still have orderlies, because of the high proportion of ceremonial duties required of them.
+Officers of the Household Division, however, still have orderlies, because of the high proportion of ceremonial duties required of them.

 In the Royal Navy, stewards performed many of the duties of batmen in the other services.
 Aboard ship, only captains and admirals were assigned personal stewards, with the other officers being served by a pool of officers' stewards.
 Most vessels carried at least two stewards, with larger vessels carrying considerably more.